brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-workflows/brainmapper/index.md

 `brainmapper` can:

-- Detect labelled cells in 3D in whole-brain images (many hundreds of GB),
+- Detect labelled cells in 3D in whole-brain images (many hundreds of GB)
-- Register the image to an atlas (such as the [Allen Mouse Brain Atlas](https://atlas.brain-map.org/atlas?atlas=602630314)),
+- Register the image to an atlas (such as the [Allen Mouse Brain Atlas](https://atlas.brain-map.org/atlas?atlas=602630314))
-- Segment the brain based on the reference atlas,
+- Segment the brain based on the reference atlas
-- Calculate the volume of each brain area, and the number of labelled cells within it,
+- Calculate the volume of each brain area, and the number of labelled cells within it
-- Transform everything into standard space for analysis and visualisation.
+- Transform everything into standard space for analysis and visualisation

 ## User Guide